tomhartnett/LitterReminder/README.md

 # LitterReminder

 An app to schedule and track litter box cleanings.
-This is a real app I actually use 😆
+I actually use this app and rely on it.

 Tap Mark Complete button to mark the scheduled cleaning as complete.
 A new cleaning is automatically scheduled the day after tomorrow at 5:00 PM.
 These settings are configurable.
 Supports adding a reminder to the iOS Reminders app.
 Can also schedule a notification when the cleaning is due.
 The notification supports marking it complete or snoozing until tomorrow.

-Last built with Xcode 26 beta.
+Last built with Xcode 26.0.1

 - Built with SwiftUI
 - Uses SwiftData to persist data